 a.
-Each NAC may enter the number of pilots approved by the IGC and specified in the Local Procedures, but not more than two pilots (two crews in the 20m-2-Seater Class) in any class, or 3 pilots in any class at Junior and Women Championships.
-A pilot withdrawing after the final entry deadline may be replaced by another pilot from the same country provided he is eligible according to the allocation procedure.
+Each NAC may enter the number of pilots approved by the IGC and specified in the Local Procedures.
+The limit is two entries per class, or 3 entries per class in Junior and Women Championships.
+In the 20 metre Multi-seat Class, only one entry (one crew) is allowed per NAC.
+A pilot withdrawing after the final entry deadline may be replaced by another pilot from the same country provided he/she is eligible according to the allocation procedure.

-For Continental Championships with a limited number of nations participating the IGC Bureau may approve a higher number of pilots per class.
+An entry shall be taken as a single pilot in a single seat glider, a single pilot in an Open Class glider, or the entire cockpit crew of a 20 metre Multi-seat glider.
+For Continental Championships with a limited number of nations participating, the IGC Bureau may approve a higher number of entries per class.

 - b.
-Any number of entries is allowed if evidence is provided that the conditions and Local Procedures make it safe to do so (as per section 1.4.1).
-The entry numbers per class for each specific contest will be decided by the IGC Bureau in conjunction with the Organisers.
-The maximum number of entries per class shall be 50 plus the World Champions (see 3.4.3d). - c.
+The safe number of entries per class depends on the local conditions and operating procedures.
+Therefore the entry numbers per class for each specific contest will be decided by the IGC Bureau on the basis of evidence provided by the Organisers, subject to the proviso that the maximum number of entries per class shall be 50 plus the reigning Champions in the appropriate class. - c.
 The current Champions of the FAI multiclass WGCs, the Current Champions of the FAI Women WGC and the current Champions of the FAI Junior WGC may compete as additional members of their team in their relevant classes, even in excess of the 50 per class limit. - d.
 Two-seater sailplanes may compete in the Open class either flown solo or dual.
 The crew member is considered to be variable ballast and can be changed on a daily basis.
 Only the nominated pilot in command shall be listed in the results. - e.
-In the 20m-2-Seater Class the sailplanes must be flown dual.
+In the 20 metre Multi-seat Class the sailplanes must be flown dual.
 The two pilots on board constitute a crew that can not be changed, each pilot may occupy either seat on a given competition day.
-Both pilots on board the two-seater shall be listed in the results and both must fulfill the requirements for competitors in accordance with the FAI Sporting Code, General Section. - f.
-If the total number of entries or the number of entries per class exceeds the maximum numbers set for the event the number of entries will be reduced in accordance with the IGC pilot ranking list.
-A detailed procedure is found in Appendix 4.
+Both pilots on board the two-

-3.4.4 Rejection of Entries The organising NAC may not reject any entry to a Championship made in good faith and complying with the terms of entry.
+- seater shall be listed in the results and both must fulfill the requirements for competitors in accordance with the FAI Sporting Code, General Section. - f.
+If the total number of entries or the number of entries per class exceeds the maximum numbers set for the event the number of entries will be reduced in accordance with the IGC Country Ranking List.
+A detailed procedure is found in Appendix 2. - 3.4.4 Rejection of Entries The organising NAC may not reject any entry to a Championship made in good faith and complying with the terms of entry.